CJDevWorks/cpp-notes/smart-pointers/unique_ptr.md

 - Part of the reason is that shared_ptr needs an explicit control block anyway for the ref count and sticking a deleter in isn't that big a deal on top. unique_ptr however doesn't require any additional overhead, and adding it would be unpopular- it's supposed to be a zero-overhead class. unique_ptr is supposed to be static.

+- Question : for LinkedList implementation is unique_ptr good option for next.